Critical Positions & What They Do

 Your Graduate Chair

 The Grad Chair is responsible for providing information to, consultation with, and counseling of graduate students, and for admissions, awards, programs, and general administration.
-Your Grad Chair is also the chair of your department's graduate committee (so represents your department in dealings with the College of Graduate & Postdoctoral Studies), they are also the chair of your student committee.
+Your Grad Chair is also the chair of your department's graduate committee (so represents your department in dealings with the College of Graduate & Postdoctoral Studies), they are usually the chair of your student committee.
 Together with the Graduate Administrator, the Grad Chair monitors the progress of each student in the program.

 The Graduate Administrator